joshjohanning/github-misc-scripts/gh-cli/README.md

 Uses the search API for code search.

+## sso-credential-authorizations.sh

+Retrieves a list of users who have SSO-enabled personal access tokens in an organization.

 ## get-sso-enabled-pats.sh

 Retrieves all SSO enabled PATs users have created for an organization.